 Adopting a scientific approach of continuous validation through the collection of evidence – in Vypr’s case real-time predictive consumer insights – to highlight which products will succeed before they are produced, represents a huge shift away from potentially disastrous decisions.

 Technology and consumer insight, when applied well, have been proven to have a transformative effect on the innovation process and crucially the outcome – that’s what really drives Agile Innovation.

 Thankfully, Consumer Goods brands and manufacturers are increasingly adopting new digital research tools such as Vypr to increase the speed and reduce the cost of testing.
 On-demand, predictive consumer data is readily achieved through these, and these insights are transforming NPD outcomes by removing the barriers to best practice.

 You Don’t Have to Be Afraid of Data!

 Perhaps the word ‘data’ makes you feel apprehensive – after all, we hear about how it can ‘revolutionise’ almost everything, yet explanations on how to go about using it correctly are often filled with complicated jargon.

-Don’t fear – you can now find out exactly how to effectively use different types of data at different stages of the innovation cycle, in a session with Agile Innovation Playbook authors, Bill Harte and Ben Davies, at our upcoming Agile Innovation Summit.
+Don’t fear data – you can now hear how to effectively use different types of data at different stages of the innovation cycle, in this session with Vypr Founder Ben Davies, from the Agile Innovation Summit.